 Despite being banned as a construction material in 1999, asbestos is the leading cause of UK workplace deaths, with 5,000 workers killed every year due to asbestos exposure and 20 tradespeople dying every week due to past asbestos exposure.

-Asbestos-containing materials (ACMs) can be present in buildings built or refurbished before the year 2000.
+Asbestos-containing materials (ACMs) can still be found in buildings constructed or refurbished before the year 2000.
+Identifying asbestos is crucial to prevent harmful exposure.

 Common places for asbestos to be present include: